 Date First Implemented2004

-Race and Ethnicity > Hispanic/Latino-Latina; Vulnerable Populations > Immigrants; Impoverished; Insurance Status > Medicaid; Vulnerable Populations > Non-English speaking/Limited English proficiency; Racial minorities
+Race and Ethnicity > Hispanic/latino-latina; Vulnerable Populations > Immigrants; Impoverished; Insurance Status > Medicaid; Vulnerable Populations > Non-english speaking/limited english proficiency

 Problem AddressedMolina Healthcare's existing nurse advice line did not adequately meet the needs of its Spanish-speaking members.

 - Few calls from Spanish-speaking members: Approximately 65 percent of Molina's members identified themselves as Latino, with 45 percent preferring to communicate in Spanish.
 Yet, less than 2 percent of calls to Molina's advice line came from Spanish-speaking members.